Blog

 Amyopathic means lack of muscle weakness or no muscle damage.
 The term dermatomyositis is defined as a rare inflammatory disease that displays muscle weakness and a hallmark symptom of skin rash.

 As previously mentioned, ADM is a rare condition, and it affects fewer than 200,000 people per year.
-ADM generally affects women more than men, most commonly seen in young Caucasian and Asian females.
-The typical age range for ADM is between 40 60 years old.
+ADM occurs more frequently in women than men and has been reported more commonly in Caucasian and Asian populations.
+ADM most commonly presents between 40 and 60 years of age.

 Amyopathic Dermatomyositis Signs and Symptoms